We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - proper kidney function

 Most of the potassium in the body is stored inside cells.
-Normal concentrations of potassium in the blood range from around 3.6 to 5 millimoles per liter.
+Typical potassium concentrations in the blood range from around

-Blood potassium levels can give some indication of potassium status, but they cannot indicate what the stores are like inside the cells.
+Blood potassium levels can indicate potassium status, but they cannot indicate what the stores are like inside the cells.

-In otherwise healthy people with normal kidney function, abnormally low or high levels of potassium in the blood are rare.
+In people with regular kidney function, abnormally low or high potassium levels in the blood are rare.